 For Durham student halls out of the buzz of the city centre, check out Duresme Court.
 This peaceful accommodation offers a range of both private and shared accommodation and has lots of on-site facilities such as study rooms and communal areas, an on-site gym, games areas, and a cinema room.
 It’s a great location too, being only a 10-minute walk over the river to the centre of the city, and a 36-minute walk to Durham University.

-If you’re looking for luxury student accommodation in Durham then Earnest Place could be for you.
+If you’re looking for luxury student accommodation in Durham then Ernest Place could be for you.
 Boasting a range of well-designed ensuite and studio rooms, this student accommodation has amazing amenities such as a sauna, gym, glass-walled sky lounge, two dinner party rooms, study areas, rooftop terrace, and cinema room.
 It’s a little further from Durham University, being a 48-minute walk away or a short bus ride, but it does have great amenities nearby, including a large Tesco Extra.

 Spoilt for choice?
 Why not check out our guide for different types of student accommodation to help you make your decision.

 There are two main ways to get around Durham, and that’s by bus or train.
 Some people choose to walk as the city isn’t too big.
 However, it is built on a hill, so there are steps and steep inclines if travelling on foot.
-Therefore, it’simportant to consider travel when choosing your student flats in Durham, as a bad commute can either make or break your day.
+Therefore, it’s important to consider travel when choosing your student flats in Durham, as a bad commute can either make or break your day.

 Arriva and Go North East are the main public transport providers for Durham and provide a reliable and convenient service.
 Durham University students and staff can travel all day, within the Durham area for just £1 with Arriva.
 This gives you unlimited travel in the Durham District ticket zone.
-For timetables and bus routes to see if there is a convenient stop near your student accommodation in Durham, click here.

 Durham Station is a convenient way to travel in and out of the city and is only a 20-minute walk to Durham University.
 It doesn’t have any stops other than the main station within the city, so it’s only use is for when you are visiting places outside of town.
 However, it has great connections to other parts of the country including London and Edinburgh.